 Insects have never exactly been considered the most romantic of animals, but I’d personally like to change that perception because I believe that bugs deserve better.
 My first step in liberating insect-kind from this unromantic reputation is to propose that Hive become a classic board game for couples to play on Valentine’s Day.

-A simple and speedy two-player board game, Hive requires absolutely no setup and provides a positive cornucopia of lovebugs.
+A simple and speedy abstract board game, Hive requires absolutely no setup and provides a positive cornucopia of lovebugs.
 You heard me Herbie, time to step aside.

 Playing Hive is straightforward enough, with each player choosing whether to be white or black before they take turns laying down tiles displaying various beautiful bugs; from the noble beetle to the delicate spider.
 Like abstract strategy games such as chess, the aim of Hive may be simple - successfully surround your opponent’s Queen Bee with tiles before they surround yours - but it’s not necessarily easy, as a serious strategy is likely required to outwit your competitor.
 You’ll have to be careful of where you place what tiles and get inside your partner’s head to anticipate their next move.